 Both descriptive and inferential statistics will be applied and all concepts are exercised using online problems and interactive exercises and case studies.

-A TUM Lean Six Sigma Yellow Belt Certification will help you advance your career, increase your salary earnings and improve your organisation through your mastery of quality skills.
+This TUM Lean Six Sigma Yellow and Green Belt Certification will help you advance your career, increase your salary earnings and improve your organisation through the mastery and application of productivity and quality skills.

-NOTE: In order to achieve the TUM Six Sigma and Lean Yellow Belt Certification it is MANDATORY to complete all 3 courses mentioned below, pursuing all 3 Verified Certificates.
+NOTE: In order to achieve the TUM Lean Six Sigma Yellow Belt Certificate it is MANDATORY to complete all 3 courses mentioned below, pursuing all 3 Verified Certificates.
 Then, automatically, you will earn the Professional Certificate.
-Courses can be taken in any order, but since Six Sigma: Analyse, Improve, Control builds on the material learned in Six Sigma: Define and Measure, we recommend you to take this course before Six Sigma: Analyse, Improve, Control.
+Courses can be taken in any order, but since Six Sigma: Analyze, Improve, Control builds on the material learned in Six Sigma: Define and Measure, we recommend you to take Define and Measure first.

 Courses in this program

-TUMx's Six Sigma and Lean: Quantitative Tools for Quality and Productivity Professional Certificate
+TUMx's Lean Six Sigma Yellow Belt: Quantitative Tools for Quality and Productivity Professional Certificate

 - 3–4 hours per week, for 8 weeks